Computer Generation of Disordered Networks with Targeted Structural Properties: Disordered network generation

 Fitting this equation to the total energy and strain force of the last two relaxation cycles yields $E_\mathrm{f}$ and $c_\mathrm{f}$.
 If $E_\mathrm{f} > E_\mathrm{t}$ during local relaxation, the bond switch is rejected.
 To account for anharmonicities, no moves are rejected during the first five relaxation cycles.
 After ten cycles, relaxation continues globally without early rejections, as in the original WWW algorithm.

-A nearly fully local relaxation scheme is introduced in Ref.\ \cite{vink2001}, wherein global relaxation only occurs if $E_\mathrm{f}$ is slightly above $E_\mathrm{t}$.
+A nearly fully local relaxation scheme is introduced in Ref.\ \cite{vink2001}, wherein the network is just relaxed up to the fourth neighbor shell \footnote{Here, the vertices of the switched bond chain are counted as the first shell.}.
+Global relaxation only occurs if $E_\mathrm{f}$ is slightly above $E_\mathrm{t}$.
 This allows for the formation of large networks with up to 20,000 vertices.
 While global relaxation can reduce stress in a locally relaxed network, it introduces dependence on system size in the change of total strain energy.
 Therefore, network evolution depends on both temperature and the number of vertices.
-Since our goal is to achieve evolution independent of system size, we use an entirely local relaxation scheme, which results in slightly higher strain.
+Since our goal is to achieve evolution independent of system size, we use an entirely local relaxation scheme up to the fourth neighbor shell, which results in slightly higher strain.